gvwilson/thirdbit/src/fiction/darker-web/index.md

 - 2019: a conference on large language models
   - Yuen's model is consistently an outlier
   - Yuen is suffering from the same dreams that Thornberg had
-  - approached by military contractor named Walters doing cross-model validation
+  - approached by military contractor named Lynch doing cross-model validation
   - Yuen is bitter that he never managed to escape Miskatonic, so spitefully agrees

 - 2020: pandemic strikes
   - first sign that this model is influencing events by spreading paranoid disinformation
-  - Walters attempts to rein in the model, dies in a freak car accident
+  - Lynch attempts to rein in the model, dies in a freak car accident

 - 2024: presidential election swayed by social media and AI influence
-  - Walters' successor find an elderly and ailing Jayaramath
+  - Lynch's successor find an elderly and ailing Jayaramath
   - "almost like it's _trying_ to make things worse" (suspects foreign influence)
   - Jayaramath (wearily, having accepted humanity's doom): "Say rather alien than foreign"